muwerk/munet/README.md

 History
 -------

-- 0.3.2 (2021-01-XX): [not yet published]: Minor changes, MuSerial serial MQTT-via-serial between two muwerk MCUs.
+- 0.3.2 (2021-01-XX): [not yet published (not supported platfroms should be set to * on release)]: Minor changes, MuSerial serial MQTT-via-serial between two muwerk MCUs.
   * Fixed handling of mqtt connection state when network connection changes
 - 0.3.1 (2021-01-20): Minor change: enable dependency-managment for Arduino library manager.
 - 0.3.0 (2021-01-20): Next Generation Network: See section _"Breaking Changes at Version 0.3.0"_ for caveats.